gabrielorce/mlbookcamp2022-capstone2/README.md

+# Multiclass Image detection: Electronics Components

-# ML Zoomcamp - Capstone Project
+## ML Zoomcamp - Capstone Project

 Below is a description for the 2nd capstone project for the Machine Learning Zookcamp - 2022 cohort.
+The project consists of a Multiclass Image detection for Electronics Components.

 The course can be found here: https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/cohorts/2022

 ## Problem Description and proposed solution:
 The idea for this system is to be able to identify if any specific electronic components appear in an image.
 These components are: